Im-Rises/cMergeSortParallel/README.md

 > **Note**
 > The project is a work in progress and is not yet complete.

+## Quickstart

+Depending on you `operating system` you will need to install some libs, they are installed differently depending on your system, please follow one of the section below `Windows` or `Linux`.

+The different algorithms used are described below.

 ## Algorithms

 - [x] Merge Sort